by Greg Baumgartner

 Contact the Personal Injury Trial Law Firm in Houston at Baumgartner Law Firm for Help!

-The Baumgartner Law Firm was founded in 1985 to provide a serious lawyer as an advocate for personal injury victims with serious injuries.
+The Baumgartner Law Firm was founded in 1985 to provide serious lawyers as advocates for personal injury victims.

 Contact the Houston personal injury law firm of Baumgartner Law Firm at (281) 587-1111.